nuagenetworks/nuage-metroae/Documentation/CONTRIBUTING.md

 Rollback | For restoring components to their previous version if an upgrade fails.
 ## 1. Develop Code on a Fork
 1. Before you start developing code, create your own fork from the upstream MetroAG repo. [https://github.com/nuagenetworks/nuage-metro/](https://github.com/nuagenetworks/nuage-metro/)
 2. Clone your own fork on your machine and switch to the _dev_ branch.
-Note: By default the fork clones into `nuage-metro`, but you have the option of providing a target dir for the clone, as shown below with `metro-fork`.
+Note: By default the fork clones into `nuage-metro`.
+Consider creating a separate branch, other than dev, for feature development.
+Alternatively, you may provide a target dir for the clone, as shown below with `metro-fork`.
 ```
 git clone https://github.com/<your handle>/nuage-metro.git metro-fork/
 cd metro-fork/